Updated June 23, 2023

 Framework of Android Architecture

 The application framework provides Java classes for application development.
-Developers uses these Java classes during coding.
+Developers use these Java classes during coding.
 This component provides the following services.

-- Activity Manager: Manages the lifecycle of the application and tracks all the activities.
+- Activity Manager: Manages the application’s lifecycle and tracks all the activities.

 - Content Provider: Facilitates sharing data with external applications.